norden-social/website/README.md

 # norden.social Blog

-This is the official blog for the norden.social Mastodon instance, built with Jekyll and the Minimal Mistakes theme.
+This is the official blog of the Mastodon instance norden.social, built with Jekyll and the Minimal Mistakes theme.
+The site contains financial reports, status updates, and other information about norden.social.

 ## 🚀 Quick Start

 ### Prerequisites
-- Ruby 3.1 or higher
+- Ruby 3.1 or higher (recommended: Ruby >= 3.2)
 - Bundler
 - Git